Schema explorer

 - Select Save.

 Your edit persists across sessions and is reflected in Olly's subsequent analysis of the field.
-Olly does not overwrite user-edited descriptions.
+Olly does not overwrite descriptions you have edited.
+Editing requires TEAM-SCHEMA-MANAGER:MANAGE.
+See Permissions.

 Example scenario